Dr Nico Petty is a Senior Lecturer and group leader in Microbial Genomics at the ithree institute, University of Technology Sydney (UTS).

 The genus Yersinia has been used as a model system to study pathogen evolution.
 Using whole-genome sequencing of all Yersinia species, we delineate the gene complement of the whole genus and define patterns of virulence evolution.
 Multiple distinct ecological specializations appear to have split pathogenic strains from environmental, nonpathogenic lineages.
 This split demonstrates that contrary to hypotheses that all pathogenic Yersinia species share a recent common pathogenic ancestor, they have evolved independently but followed parallel evolutionary paths in acquiring the same virulence determinants as well as becoming progressively more limited metabolically.
 Shared virulence determinants are limited to the virulence plasmid pYV and the attachment invasion locus ail.
 These acquisitions, together with genomic variations in metabolic pathways, have resulted in the parallel emergence of related pathogens displaying an increasingly specialized lifestyle with a spectrum of virulence potential, an emerging theme in the evolution of other important human pathogens.

-Toribio, AL, Pickard, D, Cerdeño-Tárraga, AM, Petty, N, Thomson, N, Salmond, GP & Dougan, G 2014, 'Complete Genome Sequences of Two Citrobacter rodentium Bacteriophages, CR8 and CR44b', Genome Announcements, vol. 2, no. 3.View/Download from: UTS OPUS or Publisher's site
+Toribio, AL, Pickard, D, Cerdeño-Tárraga, AM, Petty, N, Thomson, N, Salmond, GP & Dougan, G 2014, 'Complete Genome Sequences of Two Citrobacter rodentium Bacteriophages, CR8 and CR44b', Genome Announcements, vol. 2, no. 3.View/Download from: Publisher's site

 The complete genomes of two virulent phages infecting Citrobacter rodentium are reported here for the first time.
 Both bacteriophages were isolated from local sewage treatment plant effluents.
 Genome analyses revealed a close relationship between both phages and allowed their classification as members of the Autographivirinae subfamily in the T7-like genus.

-Wee, BA, Woolfit, M, Beatson, SA & Petty, NK 2013, 'A Distinct and Divergent Lineage of Genomic Island-Associated Type IV Secretion Systems in Legionella', PLOS ONE, vol. 8, no. 12.View/Download from: UTS OPUS or Publisher's site
+Wee, BA, Woolfit, M, Beatson, SA & Petty, NK 2013, 'A Distinct and Divergent Lineage of Genomic Island-Associated Type IV Secretion Systems in Legionella', PLOS ONE, vol. 8, no. 12.View/Download from: Publisher's site

 Chaperone-usher (CU) fimbriae are adhesive surface organelles common to many Gram-negative bacteria.
 Escherichia coli genomes contain a large variety of characterised and putative CU fimbrial operons, however, the classification and annotation of individ